flare-foundation/flarejs/README.md

 ## Overview

 FlareJS is a JavaScript Library for interfacing with the Flare Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
 The FlareJS library allows you to issue commands to the Flare node APIs.
+This is an adaptation of the library [avalanchejs](https://github.com/ava-labs/avalanchejs) for Flare network.

 The APIs currently supported by default are: